 Banners are not new in advertising.
 If you've got one, you're probably thinking ‘how hard can it be?’
 Unfortunately, many customers actually ask us how to hang them, so we decided to have a quick guide - courtesy of yours truly at FoamCorePrint.com We've all seen those banners partly hanging, or looking sad, tired, and frayed.
 But that doesn't need to be your banner.
 Use this handy guide to make sure you're making the most of your banner, and hanging it in the most effective manner.

 Before you break out your tools, decide where you'll be hanging your banner.
-Displaying a banner outside can be an entirely different matter from displaying it inside.
+Displaying a banner outside in the street can be an entirely different matter from displaying it inside.
 You'll need to consider factors that can wear and obscure your banner.
 Naturally, outdoor hanging provides a lot more of these potential issues.
 Correspondingly, there are more outdoor hanging choices and more durable fixtures.

 If you're planning on hanging your banner on a flat surface like a wall, your job is pretty easy.
 You don't have to worry about especially setting up anchors and fixtures that can withstand weathering.
-On the other hand, you also need to use more interior friendly hanging methods.
+On the other hand, you also need to use more interior-friendly hanging methods.
 These will all work whether you have vinyl banners or mesh banners.

 If you want your banner to be a long-term fixture inside, you'll want to use more permanent means to secure it.
 You need to screw in places for the corners and use hanging hooks to keep your banner up.
 Using heavier, more durable cables keeps the banner securely in position.
 Before breaking out any tools, make sure to measure carefully to ensure you're not leaving messy extra holes that will distract from your banner.
 If you don't plan on having your banner as a hanging fixture, banner stands are a good solution.
 Because it's indoors you won't have to worry about weathering affecting the banner or stand’s position or condition.

-If your banner has grommets (and many do) this is a simple way to hang your banner, no tools needed.
+If your banner has grommets (and many do) this is a simple way to hang your banner, and no tools are needed.
 You can use zip ties to affix your banner to even very thin structures such as a metal fence.
 Zip ties hold up well in the outdoors and they're as easy to remove as a simple snip.

 This is a common choice when hanging banners outside.
 All you need to do is put the hook from one end of the bungee cord through the grommet in the corner of the banner, and put the hook on the other end onto your anchor point.
 You can repeat this process for only the top two corners, but for the best display of your banner use all four corners.
 This ensures your banner isn't obscured if the wind blows and pushes the bottom of the banner back.

 When hanging banners with rope, usually nylon rope is used.
 This method of banner hanging is more versatile than some others because it can be used whether your banner has grommets or pole pockets, known as pole banners.
-If your banner has pole pockets, thread the rope through the pocket at both ends and affix to your chosen anchor.
+If your banner has pole pockets, thread the rope through the pocket at both ends and affix it to your chosen anchor.
 If your banner does have grommets and you'll be using a rope to hang it the process is very similar.
 The exception is that you need to weave the rope through the grommets to even out the tension on your banner and keep it from wrinkling up.
 Weave the rope through both top and bottom grommets working from left to right.

 Banner stands are an increasingly popular banner display method as they require very little work, and they offer extra versatility.
 They're easily reusable even if you change your banner, and they're designed to display your banner for maximum visibility.
 Some banner stands are freestanding while others have a pole or stake type fixture on the bottom.
 Freestanding fixtures are moved the most easily, but if they don't have a weighted bottom be sure they aren't used where they can be blown over by a strong wind.
 Banner stands that include a stake on the bottom can't be placed on hard surfaces like concrete, but they go into the ground without much effort.
 They're more stable and permanent than freestanding models, which makes them a good choice if you're worried about the elements affecting your banner visibility.

 When hanging your banner, any of the above methods can be used, depending on your ideal placement.
-By taking care to use an appropriate hanging method and fixture, you ensure longevity for your banner and increased visibility.
+By taking care to use an appropriate hanging method and fixture, you ensure longevity for your personalized banner and increased visibility.
 Remember, after your hanging method and fixtures, the most important thing you can do is measure accurately and give your banner enough tension to keep it displaying proudly.